 Even if you don’t have an outdoor space, some veggies can be grown in containers inside!

 The key is choosing the right size container.
 Roots need room to expand.
 If the container is too small, your plant will stay small and struggle to produce.
-Look at the final size of the plant and choose your container based on that.

 Like with seed starting vessels, fill your pot to the top with soil!
 Filling it too low allows the rim of the container to cast shade which will slow down growth.
 If using older soil, add compost before planting.